Contact Dermatitis Treatment

 What is contact dermatitis?

 There are a variety of skin disorders that individuals are faced with daily.
 If you’re someone who’s been diagnosed with contact dermatitis, we can help!
 But what it is?
 Dermatitis is a fairly common skin condition which is caused by inflammation of the skin.
-Although there are a few different kinds of dermatitis, contact dermatitis is the most common; however, each type of dermatitis is caused by a skin reaction to certain irritants or allergies.
+Although there are a few different kinds of dermatitis, contact dermatitis is the most common.
+Each type of dermatitis is caused by a skin reaction to certain irritants or allergies.
+With contact dermatitis, you are likely to experience a red and itchy rash.
+This rash is not contagious or life-threatening, but it can be uncomfortable.

 It’s important to understand that each type of dermatitis has different causes.
-Furthermore, contact dermatitis is caused only when an irritant or allergen comes in contact with the skin.
-If someone is allergic or irritated by a perfume, metal, disinfectant, detergent, soap, etc., the body’s immune system will respond and defend itself by causing a skin reaction.
-This reaction has been known to be itchy, red and in some cases, even blistery or weepy.
+Contact dermatitis is caused only when an irritant or allergen comes in contact with the skin.
+If someone is allergic or irritated by a perfume, metal, disinfectant, detergent, soap, or anything along those lines, the body’s immune system will respond and defend itself by causing a skin reaction.
+This reaction has been known to be itchy, red, and in some cases, even blistery or weepy.

 - Redness of the skin